Topological analysis of brain dynamical signals indicates signatures of seizure susceptibility: Abstract

 \section{Abstract}

-Epilepsy is known to drastically alter brain dynamics during seizures (ictal periods).
-However, whether epilepsy may alter brain dynamics during background (non-ictal) periods is less understood.
-To investigate this, we analyzed the brain activity of epileptic zebrafish as animal models, for two genetic conditions and two fishlines.
-The recordings were automatically segmented and labeled with machine learning, and then analyzed using Persistent Homology, a method from Topological Data Analysis, which reveals patterns in the topology of brain dynamics in a noise-robust and network-based manner.
-We find that ictal and non-ictal periods can be distinguished from the topology of their dynamics, regardless of fishline or genetic condition, which validates our method.
-Additionally, within a single fishline wild type, we can distinguish the non-ictal periods of seizure-prone and seizure-free individuals.
-This suggests the presence of topological signatures of the epileptic brain, even during non-ictal periods.
-In general, our results suggest that Topological Data Analysis can be used as a general quantitative method to screen for dynamical markers of seizure susceptibility also in other species.
+Epilepsy is known to drastically alter brain dynamics during seizures (ictal periods), but its effects on background (non-ictal) brain dynamics remain poorly understood.
+To investigate this, we analyzed an in-house dataset of brain activity recordings from epileptic zebrafish, focusing on two controlled genetic conditions across two fishlines.
+After using machine learning to segment and label recordings, we applied time-delay embedding and Persistent Homology---a noise-robust method from Topological Data Analysis (TDA)---to uncover topological patterns in brain activity.
+We find that ictal and non-ictal periods can be distinguished based on the topology of their dynamics, independent of genetic condition or fishline, which validates our approach.
+Remarkably, within a single wild-type fishline, we identified topological differences in non-ictal periods between seizure-prone and seizure-free individuals.
+These findings suggest that epilepsy leaves detectable topological signatures in brain dynamics even outside of ictal periods.
+Overall, this study demonstrates the utility of TDA as a quantitative framework to screen for topological markers of epileptic susceptibility, with potential applications across species.